openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 ## <a name="yolov3-to-ir"></a>Converting YOLOv3 Model to the IR

-On GitHub*, you can find several public versions of TensorFlow YOLOv3 model implementation.
+There are several public versions of TensorFlow YOLOv3 model implementation available on GitHub.
 This section explains how to convert YOLOv3 model from the [https://github.com/mystic123/tensorflow-yolo-v3](https://github.com/mystic123/tensorflow-yolo-v3) repository (commit ed60b90) to an IR , but the process is similar for other versions of TensorFlow YOLOv3 model.

 ### <a name="yolov3-overview"></a>Overview of YOLOv3 Model Architecture